AlvaroCorrales/AlvaroCorrales.github.io/_pages/cv.md

 classes: single
 ---

 **TL;DR**.
-I am a freelance data scientist with >6 years of experience in the tech and consulting sectors, working with clients in the banking, telco, energy and public sectors, and a track record of leading cross-functional teams.
-My passion is to uncover the hidden truths in data; I strive for that "aha" moment when suddenly everything makes sense.

-I specialise in a wide array of Econometric and Data Science techniques including causal inference, discrete choice models, time series and duration analysis.

-I am always in the look-out for new projects and challenges, searching for value-driven organisations that strive to make the world a better place, one data point at a time.
+Data Scientist with 7 years of experience working with clients in the UK and Spain.
+I specialise in the development of PoCs and MVPs using AI and Cloud technologies, collaborating with cross-functional teams in sectors such as banking, telecommunications, and the public sector.

+With over 30 collaborations for more than 15 clients in the last three years, some of my projects include developing NLP models for identifying malpractice in IT reports, creating a tool for transcribing customer calls for subsequent analysis, and building dashboards for KPI visualisation.

+I specialize in econometric techniques for time series analysis, causal inference, natural language processing (NLP), and data visualisation.
+My programming language is Python, and I have experience with cloud technologies (IBM), visualization tools (Cognos Analytics), and databases (Mongo, Db2).

 <style>
 .button {